tripptytrip/quantum-rat/README.md

 The simulation runs on a custom Python physics backend (NumPy) with a real-time WebGL frontend (Three.js).

 ### 1. The Quantum Core (Orch OR)
 Instead of standard bits, the decision-making substrate is a cellular automaton running on a cylindrical hexagonal lattice.
-It mimics the quantum dipole interactions of tubulin proteins inside microtubules.
+It emulates the potential quantum dipole interactions of tubulin proteins inside microtubules.
 * **Mechanism:** It evolves via a Schrödinger-like equation.
 When the system achieves high coherence (Superradiance), it "collapses" to a decision vector.

 ### 2. The Metabolic Engine (ANLS)